ossf/community/project-allstar/README.md

 This is also true for the org-level configuration files for the individual policies, as described below.

+## repo policy configurations in the org repo

 ### Repo policy configurations in the Org Repo